PollyHannah/PollyHannah/README.md

 - 👋 Hi, I’m @PollyHannah
-- 📑 I’m currently doing a PhD and am interested in the application of bioinformatics to inform aquatic biosecurity policy in Australia
+- 📑 I’m currently doing a PhD and am interested in the application of bioinformatics to inform aquatic biosecurity policy in Australia.
 - 📫 Reach me via polly.hannaford@anu.edu.au
 - 😊 Pronouns: she/her